Recipe Index » Salad Recipes » Smashed Chickpea Salad with Dill

 Squeezing lemon juice onto chickpeas

-Letting your chickpeas sit in the lemon juice for a moment, mince your celery, onion, fresh dill, and fresh parsley in preparation for adding them to the salad.
+Step 5.
+Letting your chickpeas sit in the lemon juice for a moment, mince your celery, onion, fresh dill, and fresh parsley and add them to the bowl.

+Step 6.
 Drizzle olive oil over the top of everything, and season with some salt and pepper.
+Toss together until evenly mixed.

 After tasting your salad, feel free to add more lemon juice or salt and pepper as desired.
 Then serve and enjoy your Smashed Chickpea Salad with Dill!